 Assessment Tasks/Activities CILO No. Weighting Remarks

 1 2 3

 Continuous Assessment: 100%

-Project management and individual development of the ✓ 20% For assessment of technical merit, report, and presentation, the
+Project management and individual \checkmark 20% For assessment of technical merit,

-student project committee assigns two
+development of the student report, and presentation, the project

-Technical merit of the proposed ✓ 50% examiners, including the
+Technical merit of the proposed \checkmark 50% committee assigns two examiners,

-solution, including the degree of supervisor.
-The Supervisor is
+solution, including the degree of including the supervisor.
+The

-innovation in the proposed design required to give detailed grading
+innovation in the proposed design Supervisor is required to give

-Standard of final documentation ✓ 20% reports on all aspects of
+Standard of final documentation ~ 20% detailed grading reports on all

-Standard of oral presentation ✓ 10% assessment.
-The Assessor will
+Standard of oral presentation ✓ 10% aspects of assessment.
+The

-evaluate the CILOs 2 and 3 of the
+Assessor will evaluate the CILOs 2

-project.
-The Course Leader will
+and 3 of the project.
+The Course

-review all projects, moderate
+Leader will review all projects,

-consistency across a wide range of
+moderate consistency across a wide

-projects, and, where necessary,
+range of projects, and, where

-resolve discrepancies between
+necessary, resolve discrepancies

-grading of the Assessor and the
+between grading of the Assessor

-Supervisor, drawing on the
+and the Supervisor, drawing on the

 expertise of domain experts as

 needed.

 Examination: 0 %